 “My love has made me selfish.
 I cannot exist without you – I am forgetful of every thing but seeing you again – my Life seems to stop there – I see no further.
 You have absorb’d me.”

 – Poet John Keats to his beloved, Fanny Brawne, 1819

-Prefer your love letters more traditional?
+Prefer your Valentine’s Day cards more like a traditional love letter?
 Making the list above is still a good starting point to get you thinking along the lines of what inspires and captivates you about your significant other – but there’s another element to consider.